Lamb Shank

 4. Root mash: Boil potatoes and rutabaga in salted water until tender (about 20 minutes).
 Drain, steam dry for a minute, then mash.
 Stir in butter and milk.
 Season with 4 g salt and pepper.

-5. Red wine sauce: Saute the onion in butter until soft.
+5. Red wine sauce: sauté the onion in butter until soft.
 Stir in flour and cook for 1 minute (a roux).
 Whisk in the red wine gradually, then the stock.
 Simmer 10 to 15 minutes until thickened and glossy.
 Season with salt and pepper.

 6. Plate: Root mash, shank on top, roasted roots on the side, sauce over everything.

-Serving note
+Serving Notes

 Wine: a 2011 Ch.
 Malagar Bordeaux for NOK 200 is a borderline silly match for lamb.
 It’s fine to act like you planned it weeks ago.